avinashsoni93/avinashsoni.com/README.md

 # The avinashsoni.com app

 # 💫 About Me:
-A software professional with over 9 years of software development experience and more than 4 years of experience in engineering people management of a 10 members team.<br>Expert in large scale systems engineering, with the finest fundamental knowledge of frontend & UI engineering.<br>Extensive knowledge in core JavaScript, hands-on and proficient in React, ReactNative, Flutter and other supporting libraries.<br>Proven exposure working with Agile Methodologies, established agile and JIRA board for multiple teams from scratch.
+A software professional with over a decade of software development experience and more than 4 years of experience in engineering people management of a 10 members team.<br>Expert in large scale systems engineering, with the finest fundamental knowledge of frontend & UI engineering.<br>Extensive knowledge in core JavaScript, hands-on and proficient in React, ReactNative, Flutter and other supporting libraries.<br>Proven exposure working with Agile Methodologies, established agile and JIRA board for multiple teams from scratch.

 ## 🌐 Socials: